 1. Lack of Quality Content

 The same saying that SEO experts used 10 years ago is still extremely true today: Content is King.
-Many small businesses often think that having a well-designed website and publishing a lot of web pages that are filled with keywords that search engine bots will recognize will help them rank higher.
+Many small businesses often think that having a well-designed website and publishing many web pages filled with keywords that search engine bots will recognize will help them rank higher.
 That is highly untrue.

-When modern search engine bots crawl content, they actively recognize quality content that is written for humans and they can also tell when content is low-quality and written to attempt to appeal to search engines, not people.
+When modern search engine bots crawl content, they actively recognize quality content written for humans.
+They can also tell when content is low-quality and written to attempt to appeal to search engines, not people.
 In fact, modern search engine bots don’t even need to see the core keyword itself to recognize the topic of the content.
-They will rank content higher that is well-written and they recognize as pertinent to a user’s search query.
-Search bots can understand if a piece of content such as a blog post or sub-page of a website contains the information that is directly applicable and helps answer a question a searcher is looking for or if it provides the information they are seeking.
+They will rank content higher than is well-written, and they recognize it as pertinent to a user’s search query.
+Search bots can understand if a piece of content such as a blog post or sub-page of a website contains the directly applicable information and helps answer a question a searcher is looking for or if it provides the information they are seeking.